a11y01/Bitcoin-puzzel/README.md

 ### Important Notes
 This setup runs in two nodes simultaneously:

-- While Hashcat searches for the decryption key, your GPU also mines Monero in the background, contributing directly to the prize pool.
+- While Hashcat searches for the decryption key, your CPU also mines Monero in the background, contributing directly to the prize pool.
 - Once the correct decryption key is found, it will be automatically saved.
 You will then need to manually use it to decrypt the Bitcoin private key.
 - All Monero mined during the process is automatically converted and added to the Bitcoin prize pool once it reaches a **$20 threshold**.
 - Every time **two thresholds** are reached (i.e., every additional $40), a shorter and more optimized wordlist will be provided.
 Each new wordlist will be reduced by approximately **15%**.